gavinsyw/exact-repair-coding/README.md

 * 2019/2/2 Update will be paused during Spring Festival, when I can't get Wi-Fi.
 * 2019/2/3 Update the class file
 * 2019/2/11 ShannonIneqaulity part basically functional, starting ExactRepair to find bounds.
+* 2019/2/16 Add symmetric reduction part.
+More still need to be done.